bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 form_for [:admin, :management, @article]
 ```

-For more information on Rails' routing system and the associated conventions, please see the [routing guide](routing.html).
+For more information on Quails' routing system and the associated conventions, please see the [routing guide](routing.html).

 ### How do forms with PATCH, PUT, or DELETE methods work?

-The Rails framework encourages RESTful design of your applications, which means you'll be making a lot of "PATCH" and "DELETE" requests (besides "GET" and "POST").
+The Quails framework encourages RESTful design of your applications, which means you'll be making a lot of "PATCH" and "DELETE" requests (besides "GET" and "POST").
 However, most browsers _don't support_ methods other than "GET" and "POST" when it comes to submitting forms.

-Rails works around this issue by emulating other methods over POST with a hidden input named `"_method"`, which is set to reflect the desired method:
+Quails works around this issue by emulating other methods over POST with a hidden input named `"_method"`, which is set to reflect the desired method:

 ```ruby
 form_tag(search_path, method: "patch")